 The Vasilicos – Intimate, all-suite hotel with a heated pool, romantic wine and food pairings, and sweeping sunset views over the caldera.

 Once the family villa of an art collector, this luxurious boutique hotel pays incredible attention to bespoke details.
-Each suite boasts its own custom library curated by Atlantis Books, one-of-a-kind ceramics from a local artist, and custom-made beach bags, towels, and soaps.
+Each suite boasts its own custom curated library, one-of-a-kind ceramics from a local artist, and custom-made beach bags, towels, and soaps.
 Four of the seven suites here feature private heated plunge pools on their terraces, while the remaining three share a large heated pool.
 With an emphasis on privacy, the hotel does not offer a restaurant, though it does have a full kitchen.
 The Greek chefs here serve extravagant breakfasts to each suite daily, plus they offer cooking classes, candlelit private dining, wine pairings, and wine tastings coordinated with their sister winery, Vassaltis Vineyards.
 Located at the quiet south end of Imerovigli next to Agios Nikolaos Monastery, The Vasilicos’ neighborhood offers a serene atmosphere, while also being a short 10-minute walk to both central Imerovigli and central Firostefani villages.